Vegin Vegan Vegun!

 • ½ teaspoon apple cider vinegar (or rice vinegar)

-• 10 g olive oil (any vegetable oil of your choice is fine)
+• 10 g olive oil (or neutral vegetable oil)

 • 3 g mustard